Squatters occupy Venice homes in housing protest as tourism surges

 He says many houses remain empty as people are forced to move out and then cannot afford the upkeep of the properties in order to rent them out - although the city housing authority says the activists are preventing the renovation of homes by occupying them.

 "There are no houses for the rich or for the less rich, not even for the poor.
-There are no houses available in Venice unless you are a tourist," said Ussardi, who runs a souvenir stall near St. Mark's square.
+There are no houses available in Venice unless you are a tourist," said Mr Ussardi, who runs a souvenir stall near St Mark's square.

 Venetians do not want to end tourism - a huge revenue earner - but like many hotspots now looking to address the challenges from a surge in visitors, they are working out how numbers can be controlled and how locals might be able to stay in the city.